 Lantern Parade Resources

-Feel free to invent!
+Invent!
 We all love seeing new lantern forms.
 There are all kinds of ways to make volumes of light.
+Take a look at some ideas below.
+There's free downloadable lantern prints and 2020 Big Phoenix ATL Love t-shirts at the Shop + Free Stuff.

 These little "lantern string lights" are fun!
 There are many vendors online ranging from $9 to $20, in paper and nylon.
 Decorate them with construction paper and glue!
 Hot glue for nylon.